szhsin/reactish-state/README.md

 };
 ```

-The component will re-render when states or selectors have changed.
-No provider or context are needed!
+The component will re-render when states or selectors change.
+No provider or context is needed!

 **[Try a sandbox demo!](https://codesandbox.io/p/sandbox/reactish-counter-z42qt7)**

 ## Why another state management library?

-The state management solutions in the React ecosystem have popularized two state models:
+State management solutions in the React ecosystem have popularized two state models:

-- **Centralized**: a single store that combines entire app states together and slices of the store are connected to React components through selectors.
-Examples: react-redux, Zustand.
+- **Centralized**: a single store that combines the entire app's state, with slices of the store connected to React components via selectors.
+Examples: React-Redux, Zustand.

-- **Decentralized**: consisting of many small(atomic) states which can build up state dependency trees using a bottom-up approach.
-React components only need to connect with the states that they use.
+- **Decentralized**: composed of many small (atomic) states that build state dependency trees using a bottom-up approach.
+React components only connect to the states they need.
 Examples: Recoil, Jotai.

-This library adopts the decentralized state model, offering a _Recoil-like_ API, but with a much simpler and smaller implementation(similar to Zustand), which makes it the one of the smallest state management solutions with gzipped bundle size around 1KB.
+This library adopts the decentralized state model, offering a _Recoil-like_ API with a much smaller implementation (similar to Zustand).
+This makes it one of the smallest state management solutions, with a gzipped bundle size of less than 1KB.

 |  | State model | Bundle size |
 | --- | --- | --- |